leoaugustov/dlq-utils/README.md

 Here you will find a list of features I want to include in the project:

 - ✨ Add the ability to filter out messages with a regex
-- ✨ Add the ability to keep messages in source queue
 - 🦺 Add validation for better feedback when some resource (e.g. file, queue or function) does not exist
 - 🔧 Add tooling to facilitate local testing
 - 🔧 Add hot reload to automatically rebuild the project and improve the development experience